Rookout/docs/docs/sample-applications.md

     - **Reproduce:** Add a todo with special characters.
 All of these characters should disappear.
     - **Debug:**
         1. In the Rookout app, open the file `src/main/java/com/rookout/tutorial/TodoController.java`
-        2. In the addTodo function you will we see that the todo title is being filtered by `replaceAll` with a regex - Let's add a `Snapshot` to the line after it
+        2. In the addTodo function you will we see that the todo title is being filtered by `replaceAll` with a regex - Let's add a __Snapshot__ Breakpoint to the line after it
         ![newTodoRecord](/img/screenshots/java_bughunt_3.png)
         3. Try to add a todo with some special characters (e.g: `do <> this`)
         4. We can clearly see both `newTodoRecord.title` and `todoTitle` - which is the cleaned title.